Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

   * Geometry Utilities
   * Topology

 The technical overview provides only a basic description of the libraries.
-Please, refer for more details to Modeling Data User's guide
+Please, refer for more details to  <a href="user_guides__modeling_data.html">Modeling Data User's guide</a>

 3D geometric models are stored in OCCT native BREP format.
-It is possible to learn more about it in BREP Format Description White Paper
+It is possible to learn more about it in <a href="occt_brep_format.html">BREP Format Description White Paper</a>

-See also: our web site at E-learning and Training.
+See also: our web site at <a href="http://www.opencascade.org/support/training/">E-learning and Training</a>.

 @subsection OCCT_TOVW_SECTION_3_1 2D Geometry Types